nikodem-bilczewski/nikodem-bilczewski/README.md

 ## 🙍 About me

-I am detail-oriented Front-end Developer.
-Passionate about programming and crafting intuitive user interfaces.
-Effective communicator, adept at working with clients and collaborating in team environments.
-Continuously seeking opportunities to expand knowledge and contribute to growth-focused development teams.
-My current focus is on learning the backend.
+I am a detail-oriented Full-Stack Developer with a passion for programming and crafting intuitive user interfaces.
+Proficient in both frontend technologies such as JavaScript, TypeScript and React, as well as backend technologies like Node.js, Express, NestJS and databases including MongoDB and PostgreSQL.
+An effective communicator, I excel at collaborating with clients and working within team environments.
+I am continuously seeking opportunities to expand my knowledge and contribute to growth-focused development teams, leveraging my skills in both frontend and backend development to create seamless, full-cycle web applications.
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/nikodem-bilczewski/)](https://www.linkedin.com/in/nikodem-bilczewski/)

 ## 🔧 Technologies